 Before Polaris, Amy worked at Pfizer, where she held several roles, beginning with general counsel and moving to the business side as president of both Pfizer Nutrition and Pfizer Consumer Healthcare.
 She practiced law as a partner at DLA Piper and began her career in litigation with Cleary Gottlieb Steen & Hamilton in 1991.

-Amy is the recipient of numerous awards and distinctions including: Scientific American’s 2015 Worldview 100 List, Fierce Biotech’s 2014 Top 15 Women in Biotech, Fortune Magazine’s 2013 50 Most Powerful Women in Business, The American Lawyer’s 2013 Top 50 Innovators, and The National Law Journal’s 2013 100 Most Influential Lawyers in America.
+Amy has received numerous awards, including the Margaret Brent Women Lawyers of Achievement Award, Scientific American’s Worldview 100 List, Fierce Biotech’s Top 15 Women in Biotech, and Fortune Magazine’s 50 Most Powerful Women in Business.